pvcraven/2019_spring_web_dev/source/final/dietrich/index.rst

 number of possibilities.
 These selections are used to simplify the process of manipulating elements within a web page.
-They can be created by using anything from element tags, class, id, or even containment, and is greatly simplified through the use of the D3 library (Bostock2).
-For example, if you wanted to set all of the header tags in a document to pink using the normal DOM, your code would look like the following:
+They can be created by using anything from element tags, class, id, or even containment, and is greatly simplified through the use of the D3 library.
+For example, if you wanted to set all of the header tags in a document to pink using the normal DOM, or Document Object Model, your code would look like the following:

 .. code-block:: javascript
     :Caption: DOM pink headers